junxit/us-congress-code/title-20/chapter-3/sec-76h.md

 Pub.
 L. 103–279, § 2(b)(2), July 21, 1994, 108 Stat.
 1410, provided that: “(A) Superintendent of schools of the district of columbia.—The amendment made by paragraph (1)(C)(i) [amending this section] shall take effect on the date of expiration of the term of the Chairman of the District of Columbia Recreation Board serving as a trustee of the John F. Kennedy Center for the Performing Arts on the date of enactment of this Act [July 21, 1994]. “(B) Members of congress.—The amendment made by paragraph (1)(C)(ii) [amending this section] shall take effect on the date of enactment of this Act.”

+### Short Title of 2019 Amendment

+Pub.
+L. 116–94, div.
+P, title VI, § 601, Dec.
+20, 2019, 133 Stat.
+3194, provided that: “This title [amending section 76r of this title and enacting provisions set out as a note under section 76j of this title] may be cited as the ‘John F. Kennedy Center Reauthorization Act of 2019’.”

 ### Short Title of 2012 Amendment

 Pub.
 L. 112–131, § 1, June 8, 2012, 126 Stat.
 377, provided that: “This Act [amending sections 76i and 76r of this title] may be cited as the ‘John F. Kennedy Center Reauthorization Act of 2012’.”